MicrosoftDocs/power-platform/ps-docs/overview.md

 ## Authenticated and unauthenticated experience

-If you don't sign in to Project "Sophia," you can't ask questions or upload any data.
-However, you can still access a limited unauthenticated experience where you can use sample data and get a feel for of Project "Sophia," and view suggested next steps.
+If you don't sign in to Project "Sophia", you can't ask questions or upload any data.
+However, you can still access a limited unauthenticated experience where you can use sample data and get a feel for of Project "Sophia", and view suggested next steps.